natebragg/ratl/README.md

 Ratl's usefulness lies not in its semantics but its type system.

-Expressions, functions, and list types each carry some resource variable.
-Each expression's type is associated with some cost relationship.
-These combine to form constraints, which are accumulated algorithmically across the type rules and that along with an objective function constructed from the function types form a linear program that can be submitted to an off-the-shelf LP solver.
+Types, and by extension type environments, are associated with a set of resource "indices" (theoretically infinite, but bounded in practice by the maximum degree of analysis), each of which corresponds to some resource variable.
+These variables are combined to form constraints, which accumulate algorithmically across the type rules for different syntactic forms, and that along with an objective function constructed from the function types form a linear program that can be submitted to an off-the-shelf LP solver.
 The solution produced maps to the function's resource upper bound.